POSTED BY January 21, 2016 COMMENTS (121)ON

 At least 3 of our clients have stopped their SIP’s in last 6 months because their income have stopped/reduced due to some issue at their workplace.
 While it might be a short term problem, you never know if it can extend for a very long time for some one.
 One client is working in Middle east, and his job is not that stable and he is damn scared of this fact.

 Another client told me that as per his understanding, he is getting the maximum salary he can command in his industry and if he loses his job for any reason, he will have to join another company at a lower salary.

 One client is hell scared because he is just surviving his job from many years and if he is fired due to non-performance, he does not believe that another companies will hire him at the same salary

 My partner Nandish Desai, says a very important point about employability – “To get a job, you need to be useful for someone”

 You need to make sure that whatever you do, whichever sector you enter, which ever skill you acquire – do it like a pro.
 Become a highly useful person in your domain of work.
 Be among the best.
 Your skills should be outstanding and you should be the master of what you do.
 If that happens, you will be highly sought after and everyone will want to hire you.

 This way you are ensuring that all your future income is secured.
 If things get tough in your industry, you will be one of the last people who will face issues.
 If you face any issue, you will soon find a new job.
-If you want to switch, you can command a better salary.
+And if you want to switch, you can command a better salary.